badele/nix-homelab/README.md

 All the configuration is stored on `homelab.json`  file, you can do:
 - Define network CIDR
 - Define hosts
-- Define the modules installed for selected hosts
+- Define the roles installed for selected hosts
 - Define services descriptions

 Also, from the `homelab.json` you can do:
 - Generate documentation automatically
-- Install automatically modules
+- Install automatically roles

 ## Hosts